 9- Ramos Gin Fizz

 The Ramos Gin Fizz was first mixed and served at the Imperial Cabinet Saloon in New Orleans in 1888.
 Henry Charles "Carl" Ramos served the first one, and it's now one of the city's most iconic cocktails.
 It's a great step up from a classic gin and tonic water concoction.
+There are so many options for gin brands.

 However, not all bartenders enjoy making this cocktail because of the shaking effort required to mix it.
 If you have a cocktail shaker in your home bar essentials and don't mind the extra effort, it's worth mixing up.